 "BIG HIT!!!" says TiffanyWV of these small bites that are basically poppers in phyllo cups—yum!
 She also has a great tip for easy prep: "I put the mix in a sandwich baggy and snipped the corner to pipe the mix into so I wouldn't break the shells."

-This recipe serves up the delicious flavors of Parmesan, ricotta, and spinach in the shape of a Christmas tree.
+This recipe serves up the delicious flavors of Parmesan, ricotta, and spinach, and a pinch of ground nutmeg in the shape of a Christmas tree.
 Barbara says she "brought this to holiday party at work and everybody oohed and ahhed."

 These savory bites look and taste super-fancy, but couldn't be easier to make—the prep time clocks in at just 10 minutes!
 Mix up the filling ahead of time and you'll be just minutes away from finished Christmas appetizers.

-In this savory recipe, canned crab meat is mixed with cream cheese, Parmesan, Cheddar, Worcestershire, and paprika, then spooned into tartlet pans prepped with dough.
+In this savory recipe, canned crab meat is mixed with cream cheese, Parmesan, Cheddar, Worcestershire sauce, and paprika, then spooned into tartlet pans prepped with dough.
 Frozen phyllo cups can also be used instead of dough if you'd prefer an even quicker prep time.

 Jumbo black olives, cream cheese, and carrots take on a dapper look with this recipe.
 And while these adorable appetizers may be a little labor intensive, the result is just too cute.
 "Gets folks laughing!
 Worth the effort," says Jerry G.